 QDF is published in partnership with not/nowhere artist workers’ co-operative and has been beautifully designed by Design Print Bind.

-Place your pre-order via PAYPAL (paypal.me/QDFbyFlatness) to receive a copy of our book for the special price of £17 (£15 + £2 UK p&p/ £22 total for European p&p/ please get in touch for ROW) along with any donations you’re able to make.
+Place your order via PAYPAL (paypal.me/QDFbyFlatness) to receive a copy of our book for £17 (£15 + £2 UK p&p/ £22 including International p&p) along with any donations you’re able to make.

 The process is a little clunky unfortunately, but can be broken down into the following steps:

 – First, choose the ‘send’ (not ‘request’) money option

 – To ensure all your ££ comes to the fundraiser choose the ‘friends and family’ payment option.
 Or, if you wish to choose the ‘item or service’ option please add £1 to the cost of the book (i.e. £18 in total) to cover extra charges incurred.

 – Lastly, add your address in the “What’s this payment for?” box.
 We will be in touch in the coming weeks to confirm your details for delivery.

 Plant Medicine of the City: a Seasonal Diary by RASHEEQA AHMAD (Hedge Herbs)